Spin liquid mediated RKKY interaction: Example: The kagome antiferromagnet

-and ${\bf S}_i=(S^x_i,S^y_i,S^z_i)$ and ${\bf I}_i=(I^x_i,I^y_i,I^z_i)$ are the spin operators at lattice site $i$ of the localized electron and nuclear spins respectively.
-We consider nuclear spins located on the same site as the electron spin and assume that the nuclear moments are large and can be treated semi-classically.
-For the known $S=1/2$ KAFM candidates this is a reasonable assumption, for example in Herbertsmithite the equivalent moments correspond to the $I=3/2$ copper ions and in DQVOF the $I=7/2$ vanadium ions \cite{crc2014}.
-Away from the KAFM the $I=3/2$ iridium nuclear spins of the Kitaev iridates \cite{singh:2012} show the more general applicability of our treatment to other potential spin liquid candidates.
+Our derivation of Eqs.~\eqref{Hreal} and \eqref{Heff2} relied on two assumptions: 1) Large classical nuclear spins and 2) Weak hyperfine interactions.
+For the known KHAF candidates both are reasonable assumptions.
+For example in Herbertsmithite the equivalent nuclear moments to those discussed here correspond to $I=3/2$ copper ions and in DQVOF the $I=7/2$ vanadium ions.\cite{crc2014} Away from the KHAF, the $I=3/2$ iridium nuclear spins of the Kitaev iridates \cite{singh:2012} further show the more general applicability of our treatment to other potential spin liquid candidates.
+The second assumption is also reasonable for KHAF candidates, for example $J/k_B \sim 60$K is found in DQVOF.\cite{clark2013}

-We also make the normal RKKY assumption that $|A|/J \ll 1$, this is reasonable since in most materials $|A|/k_B$ is of the order of $10$mK whereas $J/k_B$ is of the order of $100$K, for example $J/k_B \sim 60$K is found in DQVOF \cite{clark2013} (with $k_B$ the Boltzmann's constant).
-In this regime the electron spin relaxation times are much faster than typical time-scales of nuclear spin relaxation.
-The result is that we can decouple the electron and nuclear spin systems with the effective spin-spin interaction of the nuclear spins carried by the magnetic susceptibility of the electron spins.
-As such we can perform the standard transformation to an effective RKKY Hamiltonian of the nuclear spins such that (see Appendix \ref{app:RKKY} for details)